feltcute/ModdingDocsMGD/Doc/Reference/Markup.rst

 ``{outlinecolor=hex}`` changes the text color outline to the given color.
 Close with ``{/outlinecolor}``.
 Overrides all of the above markup where relevant.
 Accepts #rgb, #rgba, #rrggbb, or #rrggbbaa format.

-.. _Event Text Markup:
+.. _EventTextMarkup:

 **Event Text Markup**
 ----------------------

-``{DisplayPlayerChoice}`` via the functions :ref:`ChoiceToDisplay` and :ref:`ChoiceToDisplayFromOtherEvent`.
+``{DisplayPlayerChoice}`` via the functions :ref:`ChoiceToDisplayFunc` and :ref:`ChoiceToDisplayFromOtherEventFunc`.

-``{DisplayMonsterChoice}`` via the functions :ref:`ChoiceToDisplay` and :ref:`ChoiceToDisplayFromOtherEvent`.
+``{DisplayMonsterChoice}`` via the functions :ref:`ChoiceToDisplayFunc` and :ref:`ChoiceToDisplayFromOtherEventFunc`.

 ``{ProgressDisplay}`` via :ref:`Progress` functions.

 ``{PlayerOrgasmLine}`` or ``{MonsterOrgasmLine}`` displays the orgasm line for the player or monster respectively.
 To be used with :ref:`onPlayerOrgasm` and :ref:`OnOrgasm` lineTriggers utilizing events respectively.
-If using it in a loop, use the :ref:`EmptySpiritCounter` function after the line this is used in to empty out how much spirit is counted.
+If using it in a loop, use the :ref:`EmptySpiritCounterFunc` function after the line this is used in to empty out how much spirit is counted.

-.. _Damage Text Markup:

 **Damage Text Markup**
 -----------------------

 ``{DamageToPlayer}``, ``{DamageToEnemy}``, and ``{FinalDamage}`` provide damage values for relevant functions.

-.. _Skill Text Markup:

 **Skill Text Markup**
 ----------------------

-Intended for use in lines for skills jsons.
+Intended for use in lines for :doc:`Skill Creation </Doc/Skills/Creation>`

 ``{AttackerName}`` or ``{TargetName}`` gets respective name of the attacker or target.